People like you foster

 I wanted to know how to do it more effectively than I was doing when I was looking after her.
 This is what led me into fostering”.

-Lindsay explains there is lots of support that you receive as a Foster Carer, particularly in the DYPAS area, which has its own support team.
+Lindsay explains there is lots of support that you receive as a Foster Carer.

 “Even back then, when we were new foster carers, people came and saw you a couple of times a month to help and guide you through the fostering experience.
 Things have changed a bit now and it’s even better.

-DYPAS has a brilliant support team that you can call on and because I am a Foster Carer, I also get help from support workers and a social worker that comes to see me and the children too.
+Fostering Devon has a brilliant support team that you can call on including support workers and a social worker that come to see me and the children too.
 There’s also a ‘wrap-around’ service to check if there are any issues with the placement.
 It can sometimes be a struggle with a lack of social workers, but I am well supported”.

-Lindsay has a key role as a DYPAS Carer.
+Lindsay plays an important role as a Carer.
 She provides stability and a place where young people can first find their feet, then learn how to succeed and become responsible and productive members of society in their own right.
 There are many day-to-day life skills that we might take for granted but these young people have never been shown how to do them.

 “I encourage them to keep clean, show them how to take care of themselves and try to help them budget with their food.
 They don’t arrive good at budgeting or cooking so I give them advice and help.
 They all have their own rooms to keep tidy and when they are older they have their own cupboard and shelf in the fridge, to encourage them to live independently.

-A major part of the DYPAS role is teaching young people life skills, but looking after young people can also be particularly rewarding too.
+A major part of the fostering role is teaching young people life skills, but looking after young people can also be particularly rewarding too.

 It’s very rewarding.
 Taking them out for their birthdays, just a meal out and them enjoying being with you and appreciating it afterwards.
 This makes it all worthwhile.